MahmoudAbdelkhalik131/Team-management/README.md

-the Project I'm Currently doing it just for fun in my free time
+the Project I'm Currently doing it just for gain more practical skills